Your cookie preferences

 Can you get government funding for a more eco-friendly heating system?

 With increased focus on the climate crisis, the government has put more emphasis on a range of measures that include offering grants for various home energy efficiency improvements.
-The main one is the Boiler Upgrade Scheme, which replaces the Renewable Heat Incentive.
-The Boiler Upgrade Scheme offers grants to those who install systems like air or ground source heat pumps, which could be well worth exploring as we move towards a carbon-free future.
+For instance, the Boiler Upgrade Scheme. which replaces the Renewable Heat incentive, offers grants to those who install systems like air or ground source heat pumps, which could be well worth exploring as we move towards a carbon-free future.

 FAQs